September 10, 2020

 What are the advantages of developer communities and dev-first go-to-market?
 What role does content play in building value and loyalty?
 If a manifesto gets no Medium claps, does it make a sound?
-Join us as we outline a framework for engagement, early strategies to systematize and scale community, and examples of how others have forged a path to developer trust and love.
+Our panelists outline a framework for engagement, early strategies to systematize and scale community, and examples of how others have forged a path to developer trust and love.

 There’s no doubt that developer love can translate into long-term profits and market share.
 But the path between developer adoption and meaningful revenue is tough and it’s ever-evolving.
-Join us to hear how the best bottom-up companies have reconciled and navigated developer community-building and exceedingly larger enterprise deals.
+Our panelists discuss how the best bottom-up companies have reconciled and navigated developer community-building and exceedingly larger enterprise deals.